Frequently Asked Questions

 We recommend coordinating with your Camp Director prior to Camp Check-In with your arrival and departure time.

-If such an occasion arises, please get in touch with your camp director as soon as possible to make arrangements in advance.
+If such an occasion arises, please get in touch with your Camp Director as soon as possible to make arrangements in advance.

 • Please note any and all concerns on your application.